 Knuckle pain can be especially detrimental to a boxer's success.
 A professional fighter earns a living with his fists.
 When his hands are injured, he may be out of business.
 Hand injuries are normal for a boxer.
-However, knuckle pain is often caused by simple mistakes unseasoned fighters make during training.
+However, index and middle knuckle pain from boxing is often caused by simple mistakes unseasoned fighters make during training.
 By knowing how to protect your hands, you can significantly reduce your chances of damaging your knuckles and experiencing pain.

-If you punch without completely pronating your hand and making sure your wrist doesn't buckle, uneven impact occurs which can cause knuckle pain.
-The first two knuckles of each hand should be what makes contact with the target; and the fist should be a solid extension forming a straight line from the first two knuckles through the wrist and to the elbow.
+If you punch without completely pronating your hand and making sure your wrist doesn't buckle or uneven impact occurs that can cause knuckle pain.
+The first two knuckles of each hand should be what makes contact with the target, and the fist should be a solid extension forming a straight line from the first two knuckles through the wrist and to the elbow.

 Open Hand Punches

 Training in gloves that are too small also can lead to knuckle pain and injury.
-Boxers typically work out in 14 or 16 oz. gloves.
-These are much larger than the 8 or 10 oz. gloves worn during competition.
+Boxers typically work out in 14- or 16-ounce gloves.
+These are much larger than the 8- or 10-ounce gloves worn during competition.
 The extra padding protects a fighter's hands against the repeated impact of day-to-day training.
 Some boxers like to use competition-size gloves in the gym to simulate the feel of those worn in a fight.
 However, doing so too often can damage your hands.